njain9104/medium-charged-chrome-extension/README.md

-# medium-utils-chrome-extension
+# medium-charged-chrome-extension
-A chrome extension for utilities on Medium
+A chrome extension to view table of contents on any page

+Parses the dom and converts all headers which have IDs into Table of Contents